RanyAlbegWein/accidentguide-privacy/index.md

 ## Premium Features

-Premium subscriptions are processed through Google Play.
+Premium features are available through a one-time purchase processed by Google Play.
 Payment information is handled entirely by Google and is subject to Google's privacy policy.

 ## Changes to This Policy